 10.1 Sudbrooke is a peaceful rural village surrounded by open countryside and is unique in respect of its woodland area and parkland.
-The Neighbourhood Plan seeks to ensure that these local green spaces will continue to contribute to the openness of the village and the health and well-being of residents.
+The Neighbourhood Plan ensures that these local green spaces will continue to contribute to the openness of the village and the health and well-being of residents.